Íslendingabók (genealogical database): Reception and controversy

 Although criticism of the wider project to create an Icelandic Health Sector Database combining genealogical, medical, and genetic records has been extensive, Íslendingabók itself has been popular:

 the responses to the genealogies on the Web were overwhelming.
 Overnight, the Book of Icelanders became a popular pastime.
 In a few weeks, one hundred thousand Icelanders, a substantial proportion of the total population of three hundred thousand, requested a password to explore their relations with neighbours, colleagues, and friends [...]
 Soon the database became a party game.
 Newspaper reports and discussions on the Web indicate that families actively search for genealogical connections during informal social occasions, including dinner parties.

-It now receives about 1000 logins per day on weekends and 1500 on weekdays.
+In 2009 it was reported to receive about 1000 logins per day on weekends and 1500 on weekdays.

 The database has, however, been controversial for revealing relationships that people had attempted to hide, particularly in cases of illegitimacy.

 The database was the subject of a lawsuit by a publisher of genealogical studies used by the database, Genealogic Islandorum, on the grounds that deCODE had plagiarised their publications; the case failed in the Icelandic supreme court.